Cutlass: History

-Although also used on land, the cutlass is best known as the sailor's weapon of choice.
-A naval side-arm, its popularity was likely because it was not only robust enough to hack through heavy ropes, canvas, and wood, but short enough to use in relatively close quarters, such as during boarding actions, in the rigging, or below decks.
-Another advantage to the cutlass was its simplicity of use.
-Employing it effectively required less training than that required to master a rapier or small sword, and it was more effective as a close-combat weapon than a full-sized sword would be on a cramped ship.
+Although also used on land, the cutlass is best known as the sailor's preferred weapon, as it was robust enough to hack or cut through heavy ropes, thick canvas, and dense vegetation while being short enough to be used in relatively close quarters combat, such as during boarding actions, in the rigging, or below decks.
+Another advantage to the cutlass was its simplicity of use, as it required less training than that required to master a rapier or small sword.

 Cutlasses are famous for being used by pirates, although there is no reason to believe that Caribbean buccaneers invented them, as has occasionally been claimed.
 However, the subsequent use of cutlasses by pirates is well documented in contemporary sources, notably by the pirate crews of William Fly, William Kidd, and Stede Bonnet.
 French historian Alexandre Exquemelin reports the buccaneer François l'Ollonais using a cutlass as early as 1667.
 Pirates used these weapons for intimidation as much as for combat, often needing no more than to grip their hilts to induce a crew to surrender, or beating captives with the flat of the blade to force their compliance or responsiveness to interrogation.

-Owing to its versatility, the cutlass was as often an agricultural implement and tool as it was as a weapon (cf. machete, to which the same comment applies) that was used commonly in rain forest and sugarcane areas, such as the Caribbean and Central America.
+Owing to its versatility, the cutlass was as often an agricultural implement and tool as it was a weapon (cf. machete, to which the same comment applies).
+It was used commonly in rain forest and sugarcane areas, such as the Caribbean and Central America.
 In their most simplified form they are held to have become the machete of the Caribbean.

-The lead cutter sword was a weapon modelled on the cutlass, designed for use in shows and demonstrations of swordsmanship in the late Victorian era.
-Wilkinson Sword made these swords in four sizes, no. 1 to no. 4, of increasing weight to suite the strength of the user.
-The lead cutter was so named because in demonstrations it was used to cut a lead bar in half.
+The leadcutter sword was a weapon modelled on the cutlass, designed for use in shows and demonstrations of swordsmanship in the late Victorian era.
+Wilkinson Sword made these swords in four sizes, no. 1 to no. 4, of increasing weight to suit the strength of the user.
+The leadcutter was so named because in demonstrations it was used to cut a lead bar in half.
 Wilkinson included a mould for the lead bar with each purchase of their swords.